besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 <aside class="warning">
-The Venue Search endpoint is by default limited to 30 requests per minute.
+The Venue Search endpoint is by default limited to 30 requests per minute, and 300 requests per hour.
 Contact us for higher limits.
 </aside>